-- OSRIC home page at knights-n-knaves.com and official source for the free download of the PDF - Alternate download site for the PDF from osricrpg.com: 1st printing (US Letter), 2nd printing (A4). - You can purchase the case-bound hardback from Black Blade Publishing - Return to this Wiki's main page.
+- For free PDF updates, errata and other OSRIC support, visit www.knights-n-knaves.com/osric - Alternate download site for the PDF from osricrpg.com: 1st printing (US Letter), 2nd printing (A4). - You can purchase the case-bound hardback from Black Blade Publishing - Return to this Wiki's main page.